ZaidBadawiyeh/olympic-success-exploration/README.md

 ## Motivation

-As a budding data analyst, I was intrigued by the relationship between athletic achievements at the Olympic Games and the subsequent valuation and popularity of sports in a country.
+As a developing analyst, I was intrigued by the relationship between athletic achievements at the Olympic Games and the subsequent valuation and popularity of sports in a country.
 This analysis allowed me to apply my Python skills to merge and analyze large and complex datasets in pursuit of meaningful insights.

 ## Methodology